Asymptotic formulae for likelihood-based tests of new physics: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Louis Fayard, Nancy Andari, Francesco Polci and Marumi Kado for fruitful discussions.
 We received useful feedback at the Banff International Research Station, specifically from Richard Lockhart and Earl Lawrence.
+We thank Christian Gumpert for spotting a typographical error in the previous version of the paper.
 One of us (E.G.) is obliged to the Benoziyo Center for High Energy Physics, to the the Israeli Science Foundation(ISF), the Minerva Gesellschaft and the German Israeli Foundation (GIF) for supporting this work.
 K.C. is supported by US National Science Foundation grant PHY-0854724.
 G.C.\ thanks the U.K.\ Science and Technology Facilities Council as well as the Einstein Center at the Weizmann Institute of Science, where part of his work on this paper was done.